GoogleBot is actually Chrome: The Jig is Up!

 They have also advanced the fields of Optical Character Recognition, and Natural Language Processing through the Google Books and Google Translate project; both of which were probably aided by the natural language data derived from web-scale crawling.

-Google Adwords would be impossible without Google Web Search; and without the revenue brought in from Google Adwords during the early stages, Google may not have been able to invest so heavily in acquisition and innovation.
+Google Ads would be impossible without Google Web Search; and without the revenue brought in from Google Adwords during the early stages, Google may not have been able to invest so heavily in acquisition and innovation.

 Since search drives Google’s success, why would Google even bother to get involved in the browser wars?
 The browser market is fiercely competitive, and not particularly lucrative.
 Building a browser also comes with the burden of supporting users, maintaining standards compliance, and mitigating privacy or regulatory concerns.